 4. Notify Your Insurance Carrier

-Promptly notify your workers’ compensation insurance carrier about the injury.
-Workers’ compensation is designed to cover medical expenses and lost wages for employees injured on the job.
-In most states, including those with specific deadlines, employees have 20 days from the date of the accident to notify their employer that an injury was sustained.
-Failure to report the injury in a timely manner can complicate the claims process and may affect the benefits the employee is entitled to.
+Contact your workers’ compensation insurance carrier without delay and report the injury.
+Workers’ compensation is designed to provide coverage for medical expenses and lost wages to employees injured in the course and scope of their employment.
+Employees in most states are given 20 days from the time the accident occurred to notify their employer an injury occurred.
+Failure to report the injury within the required time limit complicates the whole claim process and might affect the benefits the employee must get.

 5. Conduct a Thorough Investigation